MSU Billings Catalog

 11. Student moves back home to live with family member (only permissible in Yellowstone County)

 Any student wishing to cancel a Housing Contract for an upcoming term must complete the online Contract Release Request form at least two weeks prior to the first day of classes in order to receive a full refund of fees for the semester.
-Room and board rates, programs, and rules and regulations governing the residence halls are subject to change without notice.
+Room and board rates, programs, and regulations governing the residence halls are subject to change without notice.
 An optional installment plan is available for payment of room and board through Business Services.
 Students may pay room and board in full at the beginning of each term or select the installment plan.
 This selection is made in conjunction with regular fee payment.

 On-Campus Requirement